Kilojoules in Soft Drinks/Beverages

 The secret diet enemy – kilojoules in soft drinks

-So, you’ve done all the research and set yourself a wellness goal, be it losing, gaining or maintaining weight.
-You’ve put together a kilojoule-controlled eating plan for yourself, and started a sustainable exercise programme.
+So, you’ve done all the research and set yourself a wellness goal, be it losing or maintaining weight.
+You’ve put together a low kilojoule diet plan for yourself, and started a sustainable kilojoule-burning exercise programme after calculating how much exercise you need to do to lose weight.
 So far, you’re doing everything right.

 But now weeks have gone by, and no matter how much you control your kilojoule intake, and how many kilometres you’re racking up on the treadmill, you’re not seeing any results.
 You’re frustrated, and a heartbeat away from ordering that pizza you’re so desperately craving.
 But before you throw in the towel once and for all, consider this – have you taken into account the kilojoules you’re consuming not just through food, but through drink as well?

-When embarking on a kilojoule-controlled eating plan, most people concentrate only on their food intake, forgetting completely about the drinks they consume throughout the day as well.
-With the kilojoules contained in drinks such as alcohol, fizzy drinks, flavoured coffees, iced teas, energy drinks, sports drinks and more, the average person can consume up to 3000 kilojoules a day, simply through drinking fluids.
+When embarking on a eating plan, most people concentrate only on their food intake, forgetting completely about the drinks they consume throughout the day as well.
+With the kilojoules contained in drinks such as fizzy drinks, flavoured coffees, iced teas, energy drinks, sports drinks and alcohol that is high in kilojoules and sugar, the average person can consume up to 3000 kilojoules a day, simply through drinking fluids.
 That’s almost a third of one’s recommended daily kilojoule intake!
 No wonder wellness goals can be so hard to achieve, with this silent enemy undoing so much hard work with every sip.

 With the human body made up of 50 – 75% water, staying hydrated throughout the day is of paramount importance.
 But while all fluids consumed in a day, from tap water to cooldrinks, count as part of one’s fluid intake, some fluids are always better than others, both in terms of nutritional value and hydrating properties.